-Now just click on install button to start installation process.
+Now just click on the install button to start the installation process.

 Step-2.
 Confirm STS Features

-Once you click on install, you will be ask to choose and confirm the STS features by clicking on Confirm button as below image.
+Once you click on install, you will be asked to choose and confirm the STS features by clicking on Confirm button as below image.

 Step-3.
 Review Licenses & Accept agreements